cwells/adhd/README.md

 Some plugin methods may require the plugin to be loaded first.
 If so, they will automatically load the plugin.
 This is noted in the plugin's help.

+# Shell completion

+Currently bash completions are supported by the file `~/.adhd/bin/bash_completion.py`.

+To enable completions, add the following to your `~/.bashrc``:

+    complete -C ~/.adhd/bin/bash_completion.py adhd

+or, if you've symlinked `adhd` to a different name, say `~/.local/bin/foo`,

+    complete -C ~/.adhd/bin/bash_completion.py foo

+To help speed up completion, completions are cached alongside their project YAML with the same basename as the YAML, but with as a hidden file with the extension `.completions`.

+For example, given a project file of `foo.yaml`, the completion cache will be named `.foo.completions` in the same directory.